-The mod or blunt bang is probably the first image that comes to mind when someone says bangs.
+The mod or blunt bang hairstyle is probably the first image that comes to mind when someone says bangs.
 Both Jessica Biel and Taylor Swift have sported these bangs.
 The hair usually hits just above the brow and the fringe is pretty full.
 Ideally, you should try to dry these right out of the shower, drying out excess wetness on low speed first.
 The NuMe Bold Hair Dryer is compact but powerful, so great for smaller sections of hair.
 Be sure to switch back and forth pretty regularly between both sides of your bangs as you do the initial dry.
 Pull out the longer side pieces of hair that frame the bangs and dry those at the same time.
 Beauty and lifestyle blogger Courtney Kerr has an excellent demo for drying mod bangs here.

-First popular in the 70s, curtain bangs have had a major resurgence this century.
+First popular in the 70s, curtain bang hairstyles have had a major resurgence this century.
 Jameela Jamil and Halle Berry know how to rock a great curtain, with the key feature being longer length bangs with a part down the middle.
 Curtain bangs definitely require a blowout, with some products that will help shape the part and train the bangs to stay that way.
 Prep the bangs with a small amount of serum (like the NuMe Sleeky in a Bottle) prior to drying and be sure to angle the round brush so the hair is turning away from your face as you dry to add more volume.

 These could also be called the "Almost Not Even Bangs" bangs.
 The main feature of the wispy bang is a lot more forehead visibility.
 Penelope Cruz might be the poster child.
 Perhaps the most low maintenance of bangs, these can also easily blend back into your hair on days when you're just not feeling it.
 They take less time to grow out too.
 Blow dry these bangs in a downward angle, section by section with the round brush under the hair.
 A dry shampoo like the NuMe Dirty to Flirty Dry Shampoo can help maintain a little volume at the roots.